 None featured: Search lawyers in St. Louis.

 Why you should hire a St. Louis attorney if you are being sexually harassed in the work place?

-When you approach an attorney soon after a sexual harassment at the work place, you will be provided with assistance in many different ways.
-First of all, the attorney would gather facts related to the incident and analyze whether it aligns with the definition of sexual harassment as per the law.
-Otherwise, there’s no point in proceeding with it, while considering the case as a sexual harassment.
-This would help you to save a considerable amount of time as well as money in the long run.
+When you approach an attorney soon after being victimized you will be provided with assistance in many different ways.
+Facts will get gathered and analyzed to whether it aligns with the definition of sexual harassment as per the law.
+Otherwise, there’s no point in proceeding with it.
+This helps you save a considerable amount of time as well as money in the long run.

 If it is a sexual harassment as per the law, the attorney would ask you on how to respond to the harasser.
-In addition, you will be taught about the steps that can be followed in order to provide enhanced protection to you against future harassment.
+You will also learn about the steps that can be followed in order to provide enhanced protection for you.

-Once the case is identified, the attorney you select would deep dive into it and start investigations.
+Once the case is identified, the attorney will start their investigation..
 This would be done along with the collaboration of your employer as well.
 Until the case is solved, your employer would not be able to create any negative impact on your employment.
 If you select an experienced attorney, your employer would also be monitored throughout.
 This will assist you to keep peace of mind while you are working on your day to day commitments at the workplace.
 You would never receive any pressure from the employer and you will be provided with the ability to engage with your work as before.

 U.S. Equal Employment Opportunity Commission

 It is unlawful to harass a person (an applicant or employee) because of that person’s sex.
 Harassment can include “sexual harassment” or unwelcome sexual advances, requests for sexual favors, and other verbal or physical harassment of a sexual nature.
 Harassment does not have to be of a sexual nature, however, and can include offensive remarks about a person’s sex.
 For example, it is illegal to harass a woman by making offensive comments about women in general.